retico-team/retico-core/docs/logs.md

 ### Plotting in real time

+As presented in the plotting section's introduction, you can configurate the plotting system to create plots in real time, i.e., as your retico system is running.
+If you do so, a separate thread will be instanciated, that will periodically load the log file, then generate and save a plot from the log messages.

+To configure the plotting system in real time, there is 3 parameters :

+- `is_plot_live` : by setting this parameter to True, you simply enables the plotting in real time.
+- `refreshing_time` : By default, a plot will be generated every `5` seconds, but you can modify this duration by setting `refreshing_time`, with the desired number of seconds between two generations.
-You can plot the system 's execution in real time by setting to `True` the `is_plot_live` parameter from `configurate_plot` function.
-A separate Thread will generate and save the system's execution plot every `n` seconds (if you have the plot file open in you IDE, it will be refreshed and you can monitor system's execution in real time), the duration can be modified by setting the `refreshing_time` parameter.
-You can chose to only plot the log messages from the last `m` seconds by setting the `windows_duration` parameter.
+- `windows_duration` : You can chose to only plot the log messages from the last *m* seconds by setting the `windows_duration` parameter.
 It can be useful to vizualize only new log messages to analyze precise systems behaviors (without having the 2+ min old log messages).
-The `module_order` parameter can be set to customize and/or force the order of the Modules in the plot, the earliest in list, the lowest in the plot.

 ```python
 # configure plot
 retico_core.log_utils.configurate_plot(
     is_plot_live=True,